emranbm/sls-for-iot/docs/post-defence/README.md

     1. and so on...
 1. Ask the correspondings to sign the [faculty checkout form](http://edu.ce.sharif.edu/media_root/forms/tasvieyeh_2.pdf).
     - Unfortunately, this should be done physically.
+    - After getting the signatures, give the for to the postgraduate office.
+1. Make sure you have no negative balance at your [dining account](https://setad.dining.sharif.edu/index/index.rose).